Have a cuppa ...

 He laughed and hugged me.

 The days were too long, the nights too short.
 Time was running out.
-A week more.
+One more week.
 Then the day came.
 His flight was at noon.

 I stared at the clock in my living room.
 As the hands marched to 12, I looked out the window.
-The angels were at it again.
+The angels wept.

 She snuggles down contentedly, yawning.